It is only when you attempt to home brew that you realize just how much time and effort goes into making beer for you to enjoy.

 To force carbonate beer, you will need:

-- Post liquid and gas line fittings for your keg
+- Proper gas line fittings for your type of keg

 There are lots of different factors that will impact which method of force carbonation is best for you.
 If you want your beer quickly then one method might be better suited, or if you want quick beer and good quality, you might want to take a different approach.